morarupasukaru/devdocs/frontend/TypeScript.md

 ----
 * *Page mainly written in 2019; links checked on 22.02.2022*
-* *Disclaimer: notes concern up to Typescript 3.x*
+* *Disclaimer: notes concern up to Typescript 3.x but should be valid for latest version*
 ----